jlyst/101/docs/webAppIntro.md

 Ultimately, develop a sense of the components of this template, but you don't have to understand everything completely.

-**IMPORTANT: Notice how the attribute `class` is used in the HTML elements and the matching CSS selecter is the same name with a *period* preceeding it.
+> **IMPORTANT: Notice how the attribute `class` is used in the HTML elements and the matching CSS selecter is the same name with a *period* preceeding it.
 We won't get into the details of this now, but develop an intuition of that connection.**

-> **The following items don't have to be done in a particular order**

 &nbsp;